Howard Swan: Choral conducting

 Swan's career as a choral conductor began at Eagle Rock High School in Los Angeles, where he was hired as a social studies teacher in 1929.
 He became director of the school's boys glee club and established the first mixed SATB chorus at the school.
 Two years after establishing the former group, he founded the first high school choral festival in Southern California.
 One of his students in these choirs at Eagle Rock was Robert Shaw, who grew up to become a world renowned conductor in his own right.
 From 1933-1940 Swan served as the choir director of Highland Park Presbyterian Church in Los Angeles.

+And later served as the music director at the large and influential Pasadena Presbyterian Church.

 Swan's association with Occidental College began in 1933, when he was invited to have his choir from Highland Park perform at the college's commencement ceremony after the college's own choir was unable to perform due to a medical emergency suffered by their musical director.
 Many of the college's faculty members sang in this chorus, and the good will established from this event led to Swan being hired as a non-faculty member in 1934 to direct the Men's and Women's Glee Clubs at the college.
 In 1935 he joined the music faculty at Occidental as a full time professor; at which point he left his post as a teacher at Eagle Rock High School.
 He remained a professor at the college until his retirement in 1971 where his work included directing multiple choirs at the college, teaching courses on choral conducting, choral literature, and church music, and teaching voice.
 One of his voice students at Occidental was Grammy Award nominated bass Thomas Paul who would later have a distinguished career in operas and concerts in addition to working as a voice teacher on the faculty at the Eastman School of Music.

 After retiring from Occidental in 1971, Swan worked as the coordinator of graduate music studies at California State University, Fullerton from 1971-1977, and after that as a lecturer in choral music and conducting at the University of California, Irvine.
 The book Conscience of a Profession: Howard Swan, Choral Director and Teacher (Chapel Hill, N C, 1987) is a collection of his speeches and writings from 1945 through 1986.
 In 1987 the national conference of the American Choral Directors Association was a dedicated symposium on Howard Swan and his work as a choral director and writer on music.
 In 1995 he was the recipient of the Robert Shaw Choral Award.